cconstab/hamlib-web/README.md

 cd hamlib-web
 ./build_atcli.sh
 ```
  Next move the key file you were asked to save as you activated your @sign to the key sub directory.
 This file contains your keys so be careful with them, but without them you cannot update the @sign data.
-I used Gdrive to get teh file from my phone to my PC then WinSCP to the RaspberryPi and was careful to tidy up afterwards.
-If you have lost the keys the @wavi app will allow you to export them from the safe storage on your phone.
+I used Gdrive to get the file from my phone to my PC, then used WinSCP to the RaspberryPi and was careful to tidy up afterwards.
+If you have lost the keys, the @wavi app will allow you to export them from the safe storage on your phone.

  ```
  cp <location of keyFile> key/